 To summarize the method in 1+1 dimensions, let us write down the steps and the resulting approximation for the path integral in Eq.~\ref{eq:41}:

-where the first line shows the large sum of quadratic path integrals in momentum space, while the third line shows its approximation with a 'good' RBF parametrization.
-In the fourth line we have rewritten the path integral into a product of small sums that is factorized in the different lattice sites.
-Using this representation, the integral can be done separately for every lattice site without any mixing between the field values and has the closed-form result as follows:
+where the first line shows the large sum of quadratic path integrals in momentum space, while the third line shows its approximation with a good RBF parametrization.
+In the fourth line, we have rewritten the path integral into a product of sums that is factorized at the different lattice sites.
+Using this representation, the integral can be carried out and has the closed-form as follows: